This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 If you are a EU/EEA applicant and you used the "UK Immigration: ID check app" as part of your student visa application, then you will be emailed saying whether your visa application is successful.
 You won't be given a BRP or any other physical documentation.
 Your visa status will be digital and can be verified online

 To prove your visa status, please refer to this Home Office website.
 Follow the instructions on this page to reach your digital verification.
-You can use this digital verification to prove your visa status to whomever requires it (e.g. Border enforcement at the airport, at enrolment or to employers as the digital verification will show your right to work)
+You can use this digital verification to prove your visa status to whomever requires it (e.g. Border enforcement at the airport, at enrolment, to employers to evidence your right to work or landlords to prove your right to rent).

 Usually the standard application process can take up to 15 working days (3 weeks).
 Paying for priority or super-priority services (if available) can shorten this time.

-It's very important to make sure that you allow enough time to get your visa and arrive at Aston University before the latest date of enrolment for your course.
-If you arrive after this date, we may not be able to accept you onto course despite you having a visa to study.
+It's very important to ensure that you allow enough time to get your visa and arrive at Aston University before the latest date of enrolment for your course.
+If you arrive after this date, we may not be able to accept you onto course, despite you having a visa to study.

-Be mindful that during the busy period (August to October), waiting times may be longer.
-You must not enter the UK before the visa start date on your Student visa.
-It is particularly important for nationals who do not require a pre-entry visa to enter the UK as a visitor to note that you must wait until your Student visa is granted before entering the UK to start your studies
+Be mindful that during the busy period (August to October), processing times may be longer.
+You must not enter the UK before the visa start date on your Student Visa.
+It is particularly important for nationals who do not require a pre-entry visa to enter the UK as a visitor to note that you must wait until your Student Visa is granted before entering the UK to start your studies

 You can see up to date processing times here.

-Some Student visa applicants be interviewed as part of the Student visa application process.
+Some Student Visa applicants will be interviewed by UKVI as part of the Student Visa application process.
 Interviews take place when you attend a visa application centre to give your biometric information.
-It will be done via video link with a Home Office member of staff in the UK and they will ask you questions about:
+It will be done via video link with a member of staff from UKVI in the UK and they will ask you questions about:

 You may be called in for a further interview, or your visa application may be refused if the Entry Clearance Officer determines you are not a genuine student.